-Asher Imam, DO, is fellowship-trained in clinical neurophysiology, providing comprehensive care for neuromuscular disorders, and other neurological conditions at Southlake Neurology & Neurophysiology Clinic in Southlake, Texas.
+Dr. Asher Imam, D.O., F.A.A.N., is fellowship-trained in clinical neurophysiology, providing comprehensive care for neuromuscular disorders, and other neurological conditions at Southlake Neurology & Sleep Wellness Clinic, Texas.
 Dr. Imam and the medical team use the latest diagnostic technologies to confirm your diagnosis.
 You can also expect a treatment plan tailored to your specific needs to ensure long-term control of your condition so that you can enjoy a higher quality of life.
-Schedule a clinical neurophysiology evaluation by calling Southlake Neurology & Neurophysiology Clinic today.
+Schedule a clinical neurophysiology evaluation by calling Southlake Neurology & Sleep Wellness Clinic today.

 Clinical neurophysiology involves the assessment of the function of your central and peripheral nervous system and your musculoskeletal system to identify underlying neurological disorders.

 Some of the common disorders the Southlake Neurology & Neurophysiology Clinic treats include: